AdobeDocs/control-panel.en/help/subdomains-certificates/using/dmarc.md

 * SPF and DKIM records are prerequisites for creating a DMARC record.
 * DMARC records can only be added for subdomains using Full subdomain delegation.
 [Learn more on subdomains configuration methods](subdomains-branding.md#subdomain-delegation-methods)

+    To establish a DMARC record on a CNAME-based subdomain, you can configure the DMARC record on its parent domain.
+This ensures that all associated subdomains inherit the DMARC record parameters, even when delegated through CNAMEs.

 * If both DMARC and BIMI records exist for a subdomain:
     * DMARC records cannot be deleted.
 If you want to delete a DMARC record, delete the BIMI record first.
     * DMARC records can be edited, but the DMARC policy downgrade to "None" is not allowed and the percentage value must be set to "100".